 In Genesis 17, God makes it clear that all of Abraham’s children will be blessed (he promised a blessing for Ishmael in the previous chapter) but only the one that comes from Sarah (his first wife) will be the promised seed.
 Abraham has 8 children, one with Hagar, one from Sarah, and 6 more after Sarah dies with his new wife Keturah (Gen 25:1-5).
 God’s promised seed was Isaac (Sarah’s son) and indicated that with the name change of Sarah (Gen 17:15-22) and no one else.
 This shows that God favors monogamy and even Isaac is monogamous in his marriage.
 Notice Abraham never took another wife that whole time Sarah was alive and barren?
 We meet him at age 75 and he was monogamous that whole time.
 Hagar was just a one-time thing.
 Even with Abraham’s deceptive habits concerning his wife, God prevents the Pharaoh and King Abimelech from sleeping with Abraham’s wife (Genesis 12:10-20, Gen 20:1-18), God secures his covenant with Abraham to prevent him from screwing it up by actively protecting the sanctity of his marriage.
 This means God didn’t approve of Abraham giving away his wife, or his abuse of Hagar, yet he shows mercy and stays faithful to his promise.

 While polygamy was allowed in the Bible in the Old Testament, it has some restrictions.
 In the New Covenant, however, men are told to have one wife (1 Tim 3:2), mimicking Christ’s relationship with the one church (body of Christ).
 Polygamy was allowed in the Old Testament because there was only one group of covenant people (the Israelites) and their goal was to preserve until the Messiah came.
-In the old covenant, more covenant people are made by making more physical humans through reproduction because this covenant is built on blood relation to Abraham, and one way to ensure that your line carried on was to have more than one wife.
+In the old covenant, more covenant people were made by making more physical humans through reproduction because this covenant is built on blood relation to Abraham, and one way to ensure that your line carried on was to have more than one wife.
 However, there were grievous consequences and familial strife caused in these kinds of relationships since they are not the original model set up in Genesis 2:24.
 This is why in the new covenant making more covenant people is done by sharing the gospel so that people are born-again in the spirit.
 Therefore marriage is not necessary or valid in fulfilling the great commission.
 For a Christian who was already in a polygamous marriage before getting saved, he can either add a woman he fornicated with to his harem or never have sex with her again.
-Otherwise, he is committing adultery if he is breaking his contract with his current wives.
+Otherwise, he is committing adultery if he is breaking his contract with his current wife.
 Learn more about Biblical Polygamy here.